ChaneMo/sklearn-ml/README.md

 # usage
 ## import package
     from sklearn_ml import model_comparison
+    # This will tell you how to use the package.
     mc = model_comparison()
 ## initialize models from sklearn
 sklearn-ml supports missions including "binary_classification", "multiclass_classification", "regression" and "clustering", you could choose your mission and models by using the following sample code: